Block legacy authentication with Microsoft Entra Conditional Access

-- Determine impact using Conditional Access report-only mode
+- Determine effect using Conditional Access report-only mode

-- If you aren't familiar with configuring Conditional Access policies yet, see require MFA for specific apps with Azure Active Directory Conditional Access for an example.
+- If you aren't familiar with configuring Conditional Access policies yet, see require MFA for specific apps with Microsoft Entra Conditional Access for an example.

 - For more information about modern authentication support, see How modern authentication works for Office client apps

 - How to set up a multifunction device or application to send email using Microsoft 365